Liam Henderson: Hellas Verona

 Aged 22, on 3 August 2018, Henderson followed Grosso that summer to again sign for him, this time on a four-year contract with Serie B Hellas Verona.
 Experienced 25 cap ex-Italy internationalist, Giampaolo Pazzini, was club captain during the season.
 Verona made a strong start to the season, winning their opening five games.
 Henderson scored his first Verona goal in a 2–1 win over Crotone on 22 September 2018.
 Grosso praised Henderson's versatility and the "timing of his runs into the [penalty] box".

 Verona won the 2019 Serie B promotion play-offs for promotion to Serie A. Henderson and Samuel Gustafson both started as two of the three midfielders in all 5 of Verona's play-off games.
 Mattia Zaccagni made up their midfield trio in the first play-off game before missing the next 3 games completely.
-Verona won 4-1 after extra-time at home to Perugia, 1-0 on aggregate versus Pescara, and 3-2 on aggregate versus Cittadella.
-Zaccagni returned to the squad and scored the opener after starting Verona's fifth game of the play-offs, the 3-0 home win v Cittadella.
+Verona won 4–1 after extra-time at home to Perugia, 1–0 on aggregate versus Pescara, and 3–2 on aggregate versus Cittadella.
+Zaccagni returned to the squad and scored the opener after starting Verona's fifth game of the play-offs, the 3–0 home win vs. Cittadella.

 Henderson started Verona's opening match of the 2019–20 Serie A season, a 1–1 home draw with Bologna.
 Joe Baker was raised in Scotland and self-identified as Scots.
-However Liverpool born Baker was only eligible due to international football rules at the time for his country of birth, England, where he lived for the first six weeks of his life.
-Hence, that game v Bologna made Henderson the fourth Scotsman to play in the Italian Football Championship since its re-brand in 1929 to Serie A. That was after Denis Law (Baker's 1961/62 Torino team mate), Joe Jordan and Graeme Souness and the first since Souness played for Sampdoria 33 years before in 1986.
+However, Liverpool-born Baker was only eligible due to international football rules at the time for his country of birth, England, where he lived for the first six weeks of his life.
+Hence, that game against Bologna made Henderson the fourth Scotsman to play in the Italian Football Championship since its re-brand in 1929 to Serie A. That was after Denis Law (Baker's 1961/62 Torino team mate), Joe Jordan and Graeme Souness and the first since Souness played for Sampdoria 33 years before in 1986.

-Henderson started in his first Serie A victory, 1-0 at U.S. Lecce on 1 September 2019.
+Henderson started in his first Serie A victory, 1–0 at Lecce on 1 September 2019.
 Matteo Pessina scored.
-Henderson's fourth and last Serie A game for Verona was the 2-1 defeat at Inter on 9 November 2019.
+Henderson's fourth and last Serie A game for Verona was a 2–1 defeat at Inter on 9 November 2019.
 That placed Verona 10th in Serie A at the time.
 Henderson only played in five Verona games that half-season, in a squad in which midfielders, Pessina, Zaccagni, Miguel Veloso, Sofyan Amrabat, Darko Lazović and Valerio Verre all played in at least 33 senior competitive first team games.
 They finished 9th in Serie A.

-In total at Verona Henderson played in four Serie A games, 23+5 Serie B+Serie B play-off games, and 3 in the Coppa.
+In total at Verona, Henderson played in four Serie A games, 23+5 Serie B+Serie B play-off games, and 3 in the Coppa.